 - Keep a bar in your desk at work.
 Grab a square when you’re feeling the stress.
 You deserve it.

-- Keep a bar of dark chocolate at home.
+- Always have a bar of dark chocolate at home.
 Eat 2-3 squares for dessert.
 Not only is it better for you than most desserts, but it will also help calm your mind.

 - Powdered Dark Chocolate is also good to use in recipes for cakes or brownies.